-Fund the Climb was founded to break down barriers by providing support for ancillary needs to patients taking the courageous step towards recovery.
+Fund The Climb was founded to break down barriers by providing support for the critical needs of patients taking the courageous step towards recovery.

 Nicole, a mother from Columbus, OH, recently transitioned out of inpatient services where she was for three months.

 Because she was in treatment she had to stop working and therefore fell behind on her bills.
 Her landlord allowed her a grace period however she is facing eviction and is several months behind on her utility payments.

 She is now living back at her home, and will start working again soon as a cosmetologist, while engaging in outpatient treatment.
 Nicole is excited about her sobriety and does not want the barrier of her housing accommodations to get in the way of her treatment.

 Laura, a 61 year old mother in Columbus, lost her job due to the pandemic.
 Laura spent 35 years as a purchasing agent for a family owned company.

 For years she has affectionately been known by those around her as “momma” and takes on the role of caring for others and imparting wisdom to those who will listen.

 After her husband passed away in 2001, Laura has been the matriarch of her family.
 When she lost her job she began receiving unemployment benefits, but unfortunately has fallen behind on her utility payments,

 as she is now facing shut off notices.